hzysvilla/Academic_Linux_sec_Papers/README.md

 * [ndss22]Progressive Scrutiny: Incremental Detection of UBI bugs in the Linux Kernel.
 * [ndss22]Preventing kernel hacks with HAKC
 * [ndss20]HFL: Hybrid Fuzzing on the Linux Kernel.
+* [ndss20]PeriScope: An Effective Probing and Fuzzing Framework for the Hardware-OS Boundary.
 * [ndss17]Unleashing Use-Before-Initialization Vulnerabilities in the Linux Kernel Using Targeted Stack Spraying.

 ### pldi